junxit/us-congress-bills-111/metadata.md

 - 2010-12-15 — Mr. Taylor moved to suspend the rules and pass the bill, as amended.
 - 2010-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8359)
 - 2010-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8359)
+- 2010-12-16 — Received in the Senate.
+- 2010-12-22 — Read twice and referred to the Committee on Armed Services.